 Kelantan leave it late to nick a win from a tricky away match at Kuching

 They started out brightly against the Red Warriors with Ashri Chuchu leading most of their attacks from the left.
-However, despite making plenty of forays into the visitors' final third, the midfield was not able to connect with the forward.
+However, despite making plenty of forays into the visitors' final third, they failed to create chances of note.

-Kelantan were also also threatening at times through the combination of their foreign strikers; Muhammad Ghaddar and Forkey Doe, but the two could not make their chances count.
+Kelantan were also also threatening at times through the combination of their foreign strikers Muhammad Ghaddar and Francis Forkey Doe, but the two could not make their chances count.

-The second half was a more tenous affair for both teams, with fewer chances created as compared to the first half.
+The second half was a more tenuous affair for both teams, with fewer chances created as compared to the first half.

 Follow Zulhilmi Zainal on